Marriage and Family Therapist

 All in all I think this is a good step, but there are some things we should watch out for.
 Changes like this can bring up new problems.
 They can also bring new opportunities and positive changes in the world.
 The takeaway I want people to get from reading this is that no gender is a health issue of any sort.
 There are some symptoms that can arise due to a person’s gender identity, but aside from gender dysphoria, those issues are typically a response to rejection, criticism, and bullying by others.
 It is arguably fair to consider gender dysphoria a sexual health issue, but gender itself is not.
 We need to be clearer about describing the symptoms of gender dysphoria so that we are pathologizing the hurt and suffering and not the gender identity.

-If you or someone you love is trans, GNC, or working on issues related to gender identity, check out our page of gender therapists.
+If you or someone you love is trans, GNC, or working on issues related to gender identity, check out our page of gender therapists and LGBTQ therapists.
 Gender therapists can help with all kinds of issues related to gender, including family relations, how to talk with people about it, coping skills, hormone therapy, sex reassignment surgery, etc. At the very least, seeing a gender therapist can help through providing you a safe place to talk with someone who is knowledgeable about the subject and isn’t going to judge you.

 About the Author